EnterpriseDB/repmgr/README.md

 replication, and perform administrative tasks such as failover or switchover operations.

-The current `repmgr` version, 3.2, supports all PostgreSQL versions from 9.3 to 9.6.
+The current `repmgr` version (3.3) supports all PostgreSQL versions from 9.3 to 9.6.

 Overview